 Description

-This site is referenced in the IMFLDP2 as NA07 Sawmill.
-Expansion for the purposes of Gordon & Son Sawmill Operations.
+This site is referenced in the IMFLDP2 as NA07 Sawmill and provides capacity for expansion for the purposes of Gordon & Son Sawmill Operations.

 Description